 - Healing.
 Turpentine can be blended such that its oil can be used for medicinal purposes.
 The oil is derived from the resin of certain pine trees, but is not the resin itself.
 It can be applied externally to sooth joint and muscle pain, and it can be inhaled to reduce congestion.

 - Sanitation.
 The anti-bacterial properties of turpentine make it an excellent choice for sanitation.

 - Consumption.
 Distilled turpentine oil can be used as a flavor enhancer in foods and beverages.

 - Cosmetics.
 In cosmetics, the use of turpentine for cleaning and thinning purposes is common.

 - Insect repellent.
 Certain blends of turpentine can be used in insecticides.
 Additionally, it can be applied topically to reduce pain in the event that someone is stung by a bee or a wasp.

 - Fuel.
 Some oil and gas lamps can be powered by way of turpentine blends.

 From blending to turpentine chemical warehousing, we know this business from start to finish.
 Whatever your application, our experts can help create the right blend at the right quantity — so that you have exactly what you require, when you need it most.

 Our level of expertise in this field allows us to work efficiently and safely.
-Turpentine and other industrial chemicals can be hazardous, so it pays to do business with knowledgeable and experienced chemists who are well trained in the handling of chemicals.
+As experienced turpentine oil manufacturers, we know this and other industrial chemicals can be hazardous, so it pays to do business with knowledgeable and experienced chemists who are well trained in the handling of chemicals.
 Contact us today to learn more about how SolvChem® Custom Packaging Division can help with your business’s chemical blending and storage demands.